 We work with what we consider to be the best Wagyu program in the US.
 This program processes a small amount of steers every week (140-175) which allows them to put care into every steer.
 These Picanhas come from a mid-sized family owned company that puts a lot of care into each cut.

 We have compared this program to others from major chains and stores, and we find that it consistently tastes better and eats better.
 This may be because these animals are fed for longer and at a slower phase than what you will find with other wagyu brands.
 The genetics of their animals are superior as well they’re very selective with the bulls they use from Japan (Japanese Kuroge Tajima bull).

 BMS8-9?
 HOW DOES THAT WORK?

-Not every Picanah will be marbled like a Ribeye, its Picanha.
-Not a Ribeye.
+Not every Picanha will be marbled like a Ribeye.
+It's Picanha, not a Ribeye.

-While the Picanha (aka Coulotte) is not a muscle it is not a steak.. meaning, we don't get to trim it and cut it to an exact weight.
-Each steer will be different and its Coulotte will be of a size... because we sell online at pre-determined prices we have divided the Coulottes in weight ranges.
-We price the Picanha to the lower end of the weight range... so if its a 2-3 lb, we are pricing it at 2 lbs.
-So while you may be getting the smaller end of the weight, range... you are still getting what you paid for.
+While the Picanha (aka Coulotte) is not a muscle, it is also not a steak.
+This means we don't get to trim it and cut it to an exact weight.
+Each steer will be different and its Coulotte will be of a size because we sell online at pre-determined prices we have divided the Coulottes in weight ranges.
+We price the Picanha to the lower end of the weight range.
+So if it's a 2-3 lb cut, we price it at 2 lbs.
+Therefore, while you may be getting the smaller end of the weight, range, you are still getting what you paid for.